Security center.

 Dumpster diving

 Fraudsters are looking for any opportunity to get your account statements or documents with your personal information.
-They're especially interested in your social security number.
+They're especially interested in your Taxpayer Identification Number (TIN).
 The solution to dumpster diving is easy—shred your documents.
 Shred anything with private information on it before disposing of it.
 If you don’t have a shredder, many companies hold special events where they’ll accept your confidential materials and process them through their own document shredding companies for a small fee, charitable donation or even for free.

 Old-fashioned stealing